Izabela88/brainstorm-quiz/README.md

         - Contains 4 Lifelines.
         - After answering all the questions, the player receives the title: THE GREATEST CHAMPION IN THE WHOLE GALAXY.

-    - When a player selects a Expert difficulty level, a message will appear explaining the rules of the game for that difficulty:
+    - When a player selects an Expert difficulty level, a message will appear explaining the rules of the game for that difficulty:

     ![Expert level](https://github.com/Izabela88/brainstorm-quiz/blob/main/media/expert-lvl-msg.jpg)

-    - After successfully completing the quiz, a message will appear stating that the player has earned the title based on their game level.
+    - After completing the quiz, a message will appear stating that the player has earned the title based on their game level.

     - Normal level: